stephanedenis/PaniniFS-Research/docs/SYNTHESE_CONCEPTUELLE_INTEGRATIVE.md

 ## 1. Introduction

 Information architecture traditionally relies on syntactic representations that ignore semantic equivalence across languages and modalities.
 This limitation prevents effective deduplication of conceptually identical content expressed in different forms.
-We propose a semantic addressing system based on universal conceptual primitives derived from Sanskrit grammatical theory.
+This paper proposes a semantic addressing system based on universal conceptual primitives derived from Sanskrit grammatical theory.

 The core hypothesis is that information possesses atomic semantic structure expressible through minimal primitive sets.
-We investigate whether Pāṇinian dhātu (verbal roots) can provide such primitives for computational applications.
+This research investigates whether Pāṇinian dhātu (verbal roots) can provide such primitives for computational applications.

 ### 1.1 Research Questions